 Application : Departure

 Explanation on application of the practice :

-Explanation for departure : The Board does not have a formal gender diversity policy but does disclose the profile and percentage of female representation on the Board as well as the profile of female senior management in the Annual Report 2022 of the Company.
+Explanation for departure : The Board does not set formal gender diversity policy but does disclose the profile and percentage of female representation of the Board as well as the profile of female Senior Management in the Annual Report 2023 of the Company.

 Nil.

-Large companies are re to complete the column • ed to complete the columns below.
-Non-large companies are encouraged Plow.
+Large companies are req juir ed to complete the columns below.
+Non-large companies are encouraged

-Measure : Please explain the measure(s) the company has taken or intend to take to adopt the practice.
+to complete the columns s be elow.

+Measure :

-Timeframe : Choose an item.
+Timeframe :